Herdecke: Population history

 In the course of two centuries between 1739 and 1939 Herdecke changed from a medieval market town to a flourishing small town.
 The population between 1939 and 1993 grew at 147% because of people's wishes to "have a green home".
 In the 1990s the population reached its maximum to this day (26,500).
 The population slowly declined afterwards.

 Because of the population grow Herdecke is a town with the most sealed surfaces in the Government District of Arnsberg.
 More than a third of the town's surface has been built upon and almost 300 square metres of surface per person is sealed.

 Emblem

 The Herdecke emblem is a silvern oak on a hill bearing yellow fruit upon a red shield.
 The so-called "Herta-Oak" has been the city's trademark for a long time.
 A city seal of 1784 already shows a tree.
 Since the giving of the emblem by the Prussian Government in 1902, the official emblem bears a wall with three towers on the top side.

 Politics

-The current mayor of Herdecke is Katja Strauss-Köster, an independent politician endorsed by the CDU, The Greens, and FDP.
+The currently mayor of Herdecke up until 2025 was Katja Strauss-Köster, an independent politician endorsed by the CDU, The Greens, and FDP.
 She was first elected in 2009, winning 71% of votes, and re-elected in 2015.
 In the most recent mayoral election on 13 September 2020, Strauss-Köster was re-elected again with 66.0% of votes, defeating Jan-Christoph Schaberick of the SPD.
+Iris Stalzer was elected as new mayor in 2025, and at 7 October 2025 she was involved in a knife stabbing incident outside her home in Herdecke, leaving her critically injured.